laspleendeparis/how-to-fix-society/guides/on-agi.md

 Bring all sorts of tech demos to content creation (video generation + text-to-speech + gigantic LLM context window + other stuff?)
-It would be weird if someone could mimic an actual content creator https://en.m.wikipedia.org/wiki/Content_creation
+It would be weird if someone could mimic an actual content creator or personal assistant tailored to your parameters https://en.m.wikipedia.org/wiki/Content_creation